-Shadi Eskaf joined the Environmental Finance Center in 2004 and has worked on projects analyzing environmental systems in local, statewide, and regional settings.
-Shadi conducts research on a range of topics including water systems collaboration and regionalization, water and wastewater rates and rate-setting, residential water consumption, infrastructure capital needs, and funding.
-Shadi is currently a doctoral student in the University of North Carolina, Chapel Hill’s Department of Environmental Sciences and Engineering.
-He received his Master’s degree in Environmental Engineering from the University of Tennessee, Knoxville in 2000.
-Shadi has also worked for the World Bank, Mercury Associates Inc., and Kimberly-Clark Corporation.
+Shadi Eskaf joined the Environmental Finance Center at the University of North Carolina, Chapel Hill in 2004 and has worked on environmental finance projects in local, state, and national settings.
+Shadi leads teams conducting applied research on a range of topics, including but not limited to water and wastewater rates and rate-setting, utility finance and management, water consumption, infrastructure capital needs and funding, and utility partnerships.
+Shadi has a Master’s degree in Environmental Engineering from the University of North Carolina at Chapel Hill.

-Mary Tiger was the EFC’s Chief Operating Officer until August, 2015.
+Mary Tiger was the EFC’s Chief Operating Officer until August 2015.
 Mary is currently the Sustainability Manager at Orange Water and Sewer Authority (OWASA).
 Mary holds a masters of public administration from the University of North Carolina at Chapel Hill and a BS in Environmental Journalism from the University of North Carolina at Asheville.
 Prior to moving to Chapel Hill, she served as the Utility Conservation Coordinator for Loveland Water and Power in Colorado.